JesseChin/CUSP/README.md

 flask run --host=<ip_address>
 ```

+Alternatively, the web server can also be called via `./scripts/run_webserver.sh`.
+This script automatically determines the ip of the pi.

 where `<ip_address>` is replaced with the Pi's current ip address.

 Once this is running you will be able to access the web interface through any web browser (we tested both Chrome and Firefox) by typing `http://<ip_address>:5000` into the address bar, once again replacing `<ip_address>` with the Pi's current ip address.